w-e-ll/ResTecApp/README.md

     $ python main.py run
     $ http://127.0.0.1:5000/

     P.S.
-I have provided encoding='utf-8-sig' in main.py line 45 because of Windows file encoding.
+I have provided encoding='utf-8-sig' in main.py line 45 because of Windows input file encoding (ResTecDevTask-sample_input_v1.csv).
          For me it breaks.
-So if you will have problems try to change to encoding='utf-8'!
+So if you will have problems try to change to encoding='utf-8' in main.py line 45! "stream = codecs.iterdecode(file.stream, 'utf-8-sig')"